nsyousef/ac215_Group_127_2473879/src/data-processor/README.md

 `update_data`: This function adds your data to the `metadata_all` CSV containing the pooled metadata from all datasets.
 If you implemented `format_metadata_csv` correctly, you should be able to just call the base class version of this function without modification.
 This function will add your images to the `metadata_all.csv` file in the `final` directory of the GCP bucket.
 It will not duplicate entries that already exist in that file, so if you run it multiple times on the same images, it will not duplicate those image entries.
 It will update the metadata for existing images if it is changed, however.
 This function also copies your images into the `final/imgs` folder and copies your dataset-specific metadata file to the `final` folder.
 It will override any image or metadata files that already exist there, as long as the filenames remain consistent.

-## Building and Running Docker Image
+## Building and Running the Docker Image

 ### Build Image
 ```bash